 Among the vehicle-based systems, General Motors’ MyLink system received the worst rating, a 3.7.
 Some were considered better, but none of the systems were rated less distracting for drivers than having a conversation on a hand-held cell phone.
 The researchers used their findings to admonish drivers that, just because you can talk to your car doesn’t mean that you should.

 Every year, thousands of Texas drivers are killed or injured by drivers who are distracted.
-If you or a loved one was killed or has been injured in any sort of traffic accident, and you believe it’s possible the driver who caused the accident was distracted at the time, contact the Texas Distracted Driving Accident Lawyer at Hill Law Firm as soon as possible to protect your rights.
+If you or a loved one was killed or has been injured in any sort of traffic accident, and you believe it’s possible the driver who caused the accident was distracted at the time, contact our San Antonio car accident lawyer as soon as possible to protect your rights.